glfs-book/slfs/INSTALL.md

 # Install

-Now that you have downloaded the sources, you probably want to convert all those ugly XML files to legible HTML.
+Now that you have downloaded the sources, you probably want to convert the XML files to HTML.
 To do that, you'll need the following packages:
 - libxml2
 - libxslt
 - docbook-xsl-nons